"Ironman 2" and How to Develop a Protagonist with Help from Supporting Characters

 · Nick Fury

-· Howard Stark
+· The legacy of Howard Stark (his father)

 Great allies and supporting characters pick the hero up when they've been knocked down and knock a little sense into them when they've gotten too high.

 No one in Ironman 2 (or the MCU) can do what Tony Stark can do.
 But that's the point.
 They're not meant to.
 The writers of Ironman 2 don't introduce characters to step in and do Tony's job for him.
 Yes, Pepper is given control of Stark Industries (where she thrives), proving Tony Stark isn't meant to be a CEO or suit and tie executive.
 His true purpose is to be the Ironman.

 Other characters push Tony to do what only he can do while filling in the gaps of what he cannot, complimenting his strengths with their own.

 Rhodey (War Machine) is the best friend who becomes the ultimate wingman.

 Happy Hogan is the loyal sidekick who will follow the hero into any fight, even ones he knows they'll lose.

 Natasha Romanov (Black Widow) is the ally the hero never knew he needed.

 Nick Fury is the all-seeing (or half-seeing) mentor who pushes the hero to become something more.